Magazines & Journals

 AMERICAN RAILROAD JOURNAL Vol. IV: No. 33 (Saturday, August 22, 1835), p1.
 New York City.
 D.K.
 Minor (ed.).
 Excellent masthead illus of train carrying freight.

-BRANDSTAND: VIEWING THE WORLD OF CIGARETTE COLLECTING.
-Labor of love journal for cigarette package collectors.
-Published continually since late 1970's (1978?) by Richard Elliot, now in Georgetown Mass.
+BRANDSTAND: VIEWING THE WORLD OF CIGARETTE COLLECT-ING.
+Labor of love journal for cigarette package collectors published continually since late 1970's (1978?) by Richard Elliot, now in Georgetown Mass.
 Many issues from mimeo to modern computer generated in color, including 1978 and other very early.
 A few articles, here and there, of cigar interest.
-Fine condition.

 BURNING QUESTIONS, Robert Burns and Owl Edition.
-New York: United Cigar Manufacturers Co, August 1915.
+Published in New York by United Cigar Manufacturers Co, August 1915.
 9”x6” paper covered company publication.
 General Cigar Co. changed name to THE BURNING QUESTION.
-Own only one United edition.
+Own one published by United edition.

 CANADIAN REVENUE NEWSLETTER.
-NO. 56 (MARCH Very limited quantity publication.
+Have numerous issues of this very useful and detailed publication.
+Very limited quantity publication.
 8.5 x 11.
 Mint condition.
-10pp.
-Published by Chris Ryan, Toronto.
+10 pages.
+Major contributor currently is Chris Ryan, Toronto.
+Available on the web.

 CIGAR AFICIONADO.
 Slick full color lifestyle publication aimed at high end audience.
-Founded in early 1990’s by controversial Marvin Shanken.
-I’m not qualified to talk about the magazine today as I quit subscribing when it seemed to be mostly ads, rich-folks lifestyle and celebrity puff with little of interest to historians or collectors.
-Have most early issues unopened in original plastic bags.
+Founded in early 1990’s by contro-versial Marvin Shanken.
+Mostly ads, rich-folks lifestyle and celebrity puff with a few articles of interest to historians and collectors.
+Have complete run Vol. I, Number 1 through 2009 courtesy of donation by Steve Cross, with assistance of Jenn Fanslow and Russ Towne.
+My own early issues are unopened in original plastic bags.

 CIGAR LABEL GAZETTE.
 Lake Forest, CA: Ed Barnes.
 Various formats in color over the last decade.
 Now exclusively on web and worth checking out site at <www.cigarlabelgazette.com>.

 CIGAR MAKERS' OFFICIAL JOURNAL: Cigar Makers' International Union of America.
 Washington, DC.
 Long running.
-Have various, including September, 1925, issue covering the death of Gompers and the recent Cigar Maker’s Union convention in detail (136pp).
+Have various, including September, 1925, issue covering the death of Gompers and the recent Cigar Maker’s Union convention in detail (136 pages).
 Various other issues.

 _______.
 Chicago: Cigar Makers' International Union of America.
 Vol. XXVII or XXVIII [marked both ways in run) (1903 complete).
 Fine condition.